Select a Topic

 In many cases, the side effects associated with proton therapy are fewer than those that come from traditional radiation.
 This is due to proton therapy's ability to effectively deliver radiation doses to the treatment site while doing considerably less damage to the healthy tissue surrounding the tumor.
 Your physician will review in detail with you any potential side effects prior to the start of your proton therapy treatments.

+To request more information, contact us today or call toll-free 877-428-0292 and speak to our Patient Intake Services Department.
+They will answer general questions about proton therapy and help secure a consultation with a radiation oncologist.
 Prior to scheduling a patient's consultation visit, the UF Health Proton Therapy Institute will first work with the patient to collect a series of clinical reports and studies.
-Once we have this information, it typically takes about a week to schedule the consultation visit.
+Once we have this information, we will work with your schedule to quickly secure a consultation.
 During the consultation visit, the physician will make an assessment to determine if proton therapy is the best course of treatment.
-To request more information, contact us today or call toll-free 877-686-6009 and speak to our Patient Intake Services Department.

 No, proton therapy technology is not experimental, investigational, or untested science.
 Proton therapy was FDA approved for use in the U.S. in 1988.
 Proton therapy has been around for almost 60 years; tens of thousands of patients have been treated, reimbursed by Medicare and many other private insurers.
 Reputable medical centers all over the world have embraced the technology and are building proton centers.